microsoft/varuna/README.md

 _Varuna_ is a tool for efficient training of large DNN models on commodity GPUs and networking.
 It implements a combination of pipeline parallelism and data parallelism in PyTorch, and enables training on a changing set of resources smoothly.

+This repository is an implementation of the paper:

+["Varuna: Scalable, Low-cost Training of Massive Deep Learning Models"](https://arxiv.org/abs/2111.04007), to appear in EuroSys'22.

 ## Setup & Installation

-Varuna requires python 3, PyTorch (1.5+) and apex.
-The patch apex.patch in this directory needs to be applied to apex before building it.
+Varuna requires python 3, [PyTorch](https://pytorch.org/get-started/locally/) (1.5+) and [apex](https://github.com/NVIDIA/apex).

+The patch `apex.patch` in this directory needs to be applied to apex before building it.
+Varuna's code and this patch has been tested for [this commit](https://github.com/NVIDIA/apex/commit/0c2c6eea6556b208d1a8711197efc94899e754e1) of apex.
 ~~~~
 git clone https://github.com/NVIDIA/apex
 cp apex.patch /path/to/apex/